1300 830 830

 Consequently, a party is not required to act in the interests of the other party at the expense of its own interests.

-While franchise litigation is a complex process that can involve both significant financial costs and business risks, sometimes litigation is unavoidable.
+While the litigation of franchise disputes is a complex process that can involve both significant financial costs and business risks, sometimes litigation is unavoidable.

 Litigation usually starts with the filing of a complaint or summons, and may involve court hearings, discovery requests and expert evidence.